hyphanet/website/content/pages/help.md

 ### Why is Hyphanet implemented in Java?

 Opinions differ about the choice of Java for the reference implementation of Hyphanet (even among the core developers).
-[Ian Clarke](https://wiki.freenetproject.org/People#ian-clarke) and several other developers are Java proponents and the choice for Java was made.
+The choice for Java was made early on.
 Even if everybody could be convinced to switch to a different language reimplementing the current Hyphanet protocol would be quite a big task, and take up a significant amount of time, while there is only a limited amount of developer-time available.
 Flame wars on the development list about